Diamond Problem Calculator

 How to solve such a problem?

 - Start with the top number - the product of two numbers.
 Write down all possible pairs of numbers that give this as their product.
-You can use, e.g., prime factorization if it's a more complicated case.
+You can, for example, calculate the prime factorization if it's a more complicated case.
 In our example, the product is equal to 12 - which two integer numbers could be multiplied together?
 The order of the factors doesn't matter, as multiplication (and addition) are commutative:

 Don't forget the negative numbers: